gift-surg/GIFT-Grab/doc/tips.md

-# Summary
+# Dependency installation guidelines

-This document contains tips for installing GIFT-Grab dependencies that require custom versions.
+In this document we aim to provide guidelines for installing the GIFT-Grab dependencies.
-For a full list of the required and optional dependencies, as well as links to the official website of each dependency, see the [requirements](requirements.md) documentation.
+A full list of the required and optional dependencies is available in the [required tools and libraries](doc/requirements.md) section.

 # Epiphan DVI2PCIe Duo